Koredotcom/docs/docs/xo/contactcenter/configurations/advanced-settings/sensitive-data-masking.md

 # Sensitive Data Masking

 Organizations protect their sensitive data (PII, PCI, and PHI) for several important reasons.
+[Learn more](../advanced-settings/handling-sensitive-data.md).

 Here are some of the most important ones:

-* Privacy Protection
+* Privacy Protection,
-* Legal and Regulatory Compliance
+* Legal and Regulatory Compliance,
-* Trust and Goodwill
+* Trust and Goodwill,
-* Financial Impact
+* Financial Impact.

 Safeguarding sensitive data is essential for preserving trust, protecting individual privacy, ensuring the long-term success of organizations, and complying with regulations.